Awaaz Utha

-"Awaaz Utha" (আওয়াজ উডা) is a Bangladeshi hip hop protest song composed in the context of the July revolution, written, composed and voiced by Hannan Hossain Shimul and mixed and mastered by SnareByt.
+"Awaaz Utha" (আওয়াজ উডা) is a Bangladeshi hip hop protest song composed in the context of the July revolution, written, and voiced by Hannan Hossain Shimul and produced, composed, mixed and mastered by SnareByt.

 The song released during the quota reform movement in Bangladesh.
 The song's composer, Hannan, was arrested by the police on 25 July from Narayanganj, a week after the release of the song.
 New York-based non-profit organisation Artist at Risk Connection (ARC) condemned the arrest.